karttur/professional/okavango/index.md

 I have since then used my data and knowledge about the Okavango in many other studies, including my efforts in mapping and monitoring global tropical wetlands and peatlands.

+I worked with tourist industry in the Okavango, training the guides in the geological and sedimentological processes sustaining the Okavango.
+I also developed a web-based and interactive map interface using google maps, and I created and led training sessions in using geoinformatics.

 ### Journal articles

 <ul class="post-list">